Mari Illustrious Makinami: Rebuild of Evangelion

 Mari is a girl of English descent who is introduced in the film Evangelion: 2.0 You Can (Not) Advance.
 Nothing is revealed about her life or origins, except that she has a mysterious relationship with Ryoji Kaji, apparently her superior.
 In the first scenes of the film, she boards a mecha named Unit Evangelion 05, or Eva-05, with Kaji's permission.
 She makes her first sortie in a place named Bethania base, where she faces the third in a series of enemies named Angels.
 Mari acts instinctively, moving without a clear plan, and says that she does not want to involve adults in her goal.
 Although she seems to have the worst of it at first, she defeats her enemy.
 The Angel generates a large explosion, from which Mari escapes.

 She parachutes to the roof of the Tokyo-3 Municipal Middle School some time later, colliding and getting acquainted with Evangelion Unit 01 pilot Shinji Ikari.
 The city is then attacked by the tenth Angel, Zeruel; Mari, unbeknownst to the special agency Nerv, takes control of Evangelion Unit 02, formerly owned by Asuka Langley Shikinami.
 She uses several weapons to pierce Zeruel's AT Field barrier, repeatedly striking the enemy and demonstrating familiarity with Evangelion units.
 Despite the attacks, the Angel is unharmed.
 Mari then activates a mode called the Beast; the mecha begins to walk like a four-legged animal and furiously attacks the target.
 Zeruel defends itself by cutting off the arms and striking the head of Eva-02, and Rei Ayanami's Evangelion Unit 00 begins to fight it.
 The Eva-02 bites the enemy's AT Field, which counterattacks; Rei saves Mari by flinging her unit away from the battlefield.
-Mari's mecha falls on a civilian shelter where Shinji Ikari, intent on abandoning Nerv, is located; Mari lifts him with her mecha hand, and shows him the annihilation of the 00.
-Shinji boards the Eva-01 and confronts Zeruel to save Rei.
+Mari's mecha falls on a civilian shelter where Shinji Ikari, intent on abandoning Nerv, is located; Mari lifts him with her mecha hand, and shows him the annihilation of Rei's Eva-00.
+Shinji boards the Eva-01 and confronts Zeruel to save Rei after this.